thePlatform/thePlatform-video-manager/readme.txt

 = Embedding Preferences =
 Default Player - The default player used for embedding and in the Media Browser Embed Tag Type - IFrame or Script embed
-Media Embed Type - Embed Media by the Media PID, Release PID or Media GUID.
+Use PDK External Controller - Load the external controller in posts that have our as an IFrame Media Embed Type - Embed Media by the Media PID, Release PID or Media GUID.
 Player Embed Type - Video Only (/embed/) or Full Player RSS Embed Type - In an RSS feed, provide a link back to the Article, or an iframe/script tag